ismael-miguel/corky-lang/README.md

 Only recognized commands will be parsed.

+To separate parameters or sub-commands, the @ char is used.

 You can check the file `examples/hello_world.cork` to see how to make a runnable file.

+*Variables*

+A variable is defined by a tilde (`~`) MUST be followed by a SEQUENTIAL integer number.
+There are no names for variables!

+I uses the following structure: :define:<data-type>:~<number> with an onpional :store:const@<value> matching the same type.

+The final result would be like this:

+    :define:text:~0 :store@"Nice no?"
+    :define:static:~1:store@123

+Whitespace doesn't matter: it can be safely removed.

+The `:store` command can be only used with the `:define` command or by itself, specifying a variable and the value to use that matches the same type.